rtfmp/rtfmp.github.io/_posts/2015-06-03-init-script-vmware-tools.md

 layout: post
 title: Create init script for VMware tools
 ---
-I installed RHEL 6 on VMware ESXi 5.1 and after installing VMware tools, the installer didnot add an init script for VMware tools.
+I installed RHEL 6 on VMware ESXi 5.1 and after installing VMware tools, the installer did not add an init script for VMware tools.
 Which means  `service vmware-tools whatever` will return unrecognized service.
 VMware has a [KB article](kb.vmware.com/kb/2015685) which tells us to use their own script but does not tell us how to create an init script.

 Thankfully, this gentleman has the [recipe](http://klovsjo.free.fr/?p=70) and if you need to repeat it, here's a quick script.